-- Prohibits servicers from engaging in abusive, unfair or deceptive practices and requires that they work in "best financial interest" of borrowers. - Servicers must provide borrowers with information and applications for Income-Driven Repayment plans and other forms for federal benefits and protections. - Establishes special protections for military borrowers, borrowers working in public service, older borrowers, and borrowers with disabilities. - Protect borrowers from any negative consequences stemming from a sale, assignment, transfer, system conversion, or payment made by the borrower to the original student loan servicer consistent with the original student loan servicer's policy. - Borrowers can file a complaint with DFPI https://dfpi.ca.gov/submit-a-complaint/ - Created Student Loan Ombudsman position
+- Prohibits servicers from engaging in abusive, unfair or deceptive practices and requires that they work in "best financial interest" of borrowers. - Servicers must provide borrowers with information and applications for Income-Driven Repayment plans and other forms for federal benefits and protections. - Establishes special protections for military borrowers, borrowers working in public service, older borrowers, and borrowers with disabilities. - Protect borrowers from any negative consequences stemming from a sale, assignment, transfer, system conversion, or payment made by the borrower to the original student loan servicer consistent with the original student loan servicer's policy. - Borrowers can file a complaint with DFPI https://dfpi.ca.gov/file-a-complaint/